JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed floating Chinatown lights and blocked jumping on trailer.

 Fu Syndicate:
-+Added squashed Odious Chalice, katana, GLOCK and some more scenery.
++Added squashed Odious Chalice, katana and some more scenery items.
 +Restored alarm off switch and removed lobby keypad and push barrier.
-Resolved issues with Obfuscated players and guards still seeing them.
++Gave commando at the Fu Syndicate a SPAS-15 to fit Mandarin line.
+Fixed guards still seeing Obfuscated players and kept SWAT door open.
 Improved Barabus' hack position and made PCs accessable afterwards.
 Released the trapped elevator guard and fixed wrong aura of Barabus.
 Added emergency doorcode and fixed laser beams error after loading.
 Made Barabus leave with you and made him turn off Potence more often.
 Improved crossguy reaction, test timing, door speed and ignitions.
-Repaired auto-locking door, stuck fanblades and teleporting SWAT.
+Corrected auto-locking door, stuck fanblades and teleporting SWAT.
-Removed Disciplines when talking to the Mandarin at Fu Syndicate.
+Removed Disciplines when talking to Mandarin and made Fu combat area.

 Glaze:
 +Restored XP for stealth killing Johnny and made guards fight back.